 Financial assets and financial liabilities are recognised when a group entity becomes a party to the contractual provisions of the instrument.
 All regular way purchases or sales of financial assets are recognised and derecognised on a trade date basis.
-Regular way purchases or sales or sales are purchases or sales of financial assets that require delivery of assets within the time fame established by regulation or convention in the market place.
+Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time fame established by regulation or convention in the market place.

 Financial assets and financial liabilities are initially measured at fair value except for trade receivables arising from contracts with customers which are initially measured in accordance with HKFRS 15 Revenue from Contracts with Customers.
-Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets or financial liabilities, as appropriate, on initial recognition.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets or financial liabilities at FVTPL) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
 Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at FVTPL are recognised immediately in profit or loss.